michalc/OpenTTDLab/README.md

 ---

-OpenTTDLab is a Python framework for using [OpenTTD](https://github.com/OpenTTD/OpenTTD) to run reproducible experiments and extracting results from them.
+OpenTTDLab is a Python framework for using [OpenTTD](https://github.com/OpenTTD/OpenTTD) to run reproducible experiments and extracting results from them, with as few manual steps as possible.

 OpenTTDLab is based on [Patric Stout's OpenTTD Savegame Reader](https://github.com/TrueBrain/OpenTTD-savegame-reader).

 > [!NOTE]
 > Work in progress.
 Only some of the things in this README will work: it serves as a rough design spec.